 Preferred Provider Organization (PPO): a type of health plan that consists of a network of doctors, hospitals, and other health care providers.
 You may visit doctors outside of this network for most services.
 If you use an in-network provider, you will be responsible for a lower portion of the bill than you would if you used an out-of- network provider.

 Primary Care Physician (PCP): a health care provider (such as a nurse practitioner, physician, or physician assistant) who belongs to a network and who provides primary medical care in internal medicine, pediatrics, family practice, and/or general practice.

 Specialty Medications: medications used to help manage complex and chronic health conditions such as anemia, cancer, rheumatoid arthritis, multiple sclerosis, and cystic fibrosis as well as other conditions.
 These medications usually have specialized ingredients and often need to be stored and/or handled in distinct ways.
-Beginning January 1, 2017, these are not covered if purchased through a retail pharmacy unless it is a "STAT" medication.
-See the HR website for a link to ESI listing of Specialty Medications.
+See the HR website for a link to Express Scripts' listing of Specialty Medications.

 Usual and Customary: This refers to the standard or most common charge for a specific medical, dental or vision service when rendered in a particular geographic area.